sepehrshariati/Koochik/README.md

 }

 ```
-Koochik uses PHP-DI for dependency injection, making it easy to manage your dependencies.
+HTTP Kernel uses PHP-DI for dependency injection, making it easy to manage your dependencies.
 Suppose you have a service like:
 ```
 // index.php
 use App\Services\GreetingService;